Let us review the impact that the star of Christmas had on the wise men, the Magi.

 The call of the nations to change and to new life began with a star.
 The light of the star opens the way to the Light of World, Jesus.
 The star of my life is Jesus.

-In the commercial below we see Santa (a name that means “Holy One”) sending forth a star, one that touches people and radiates a light that transforms them.
+In the commercial below we see Santa (a name that means “Holy One”) sending forth a star, one that touches them and radiates a light that transforms them.

 - A woman sees the light of that star and is able to forgive her husband and be reconciled with him.